 You are here

 Impairments must be caused by accepted injuries to be compensable.
-Section 4 of the SRCA defines an 'impairment' as:
+Section 4 of the DRCA defines an 'impairment' as:

 While the Approved Guide tries to encompass the concept of WPI, the High Court decisions in Canute v Comcare (2006) HCA 47 (Canute) and Fellowes v MRCC HCA 38 (Fellowes), as well as the Full Federal Court decision in Robson v MRCC FCAFC 101 (Robson) must be considered in determining which impairment values are combined, and which must be assessed separately.
 See chapter 3.4 for more information on WPI.